From Prada to pink hair, 25 years on, Romeo + Juliet's style is still epic

-In September 2016, I attended a live broadcast of Glenn O'Brien's interview show Tea at the Beatrice, for which the esteemed editor was interviewing Baz Luhrmann.
-O'Brien asked the director a question that's stuck with me since: "How do you make the un-makeable deal?"
+In early 2016, during a live broadcast of Glenn O'Brien's interview show Tea at the Beatrice, for which the esteemed editor was interviewing Baz Luhrmann, O'Brien asked the director: "How do you make the un-makeable deal?".
 Though Luhrmann's films have grossed hundreds of millions of dollars, there is something incredulous about each of them.
 The executive producer of his first feature, Strictly Ballroom, died suddenly during production — throwing the fate of the 1992 romantic comedy about the competitive world of ballroom dancing into perilous uncertainty (Luhrmann later received a phone call from Cannes telling him he had a single day to decide if he wanted to premiere the film at the festival).
-For Moulin Rouge!, his bohemian cabaret set in the 19th century, Luhrmann secured the rights to iconic songs by David Bowie, Dolly Parton, and Elton John by cold-calling them.
+For Moulin Rouge!, his bohemian cabaret set in the 19th century, Luhrmann secured the rights to iconic songs by David Bowie, Dolly Parton and Elton John by cold-calling the artists’ teams.

-When Lurhmann described this generational divide, he did so in designers: The senior Montagues and Capulets, he said, "have more of the 1960s-1970s-Yves-St.-Laurent-Jackie-O. look about them whereas the younger generation has rejected that."
-That rejection takes two distinct forms: for the Capulet clique — led by John Leguizamo as Tybalt, the Prince of Cats — it meant sleek, sexy, and super-tailored looks courtesy of Dolce & Gabbana's defunct diffusion line D&G. The Capulets favor mostly black garments with streamlined silhouettes, but drip in decorative embellishment: they've adapted their gun holsters as high fashion accessories, and wear their shirts tucked in to show off their bold belt buckles.
+When Luhrmann described this generational divide, he did so with designers.
+The senior Montagues and Capulets, he said, "have more of the 1960s-1970s-Yves-St.-Laurent-Jackie-O. look about them, whereas the younger generation has rejected that."
+That rejection takes two distinct forms: for the Capulet clique — led by John Leguizamo as Tybalt, the Prince of Cats, it meant sleek, sexy and super-tailored looks courtesy of Dolce & Gabbana's defunct diffusion line D&G. The Capulets favour mostly black garments with streamlined silhouettes, but drip in decorative embellishment: they've adapted their gun holsters as high fashion accessories, and wear their shirts tucked in to show off their bold belt buckles.
 One of them even has a grill with "SIN" etched into it.

 The rebellion to this rebellion: Romeo and Juliet themselves.
-Though she hails from the house of Capulet, you don't see Claire Danes in a transparent black feather slipdress (or, unfortunately, this rhinestone-studded "tomatoes potatoes" bodice from D&G's 1992 collection); just as you don't see baby-faced Leonardo DiCaprio with pastel pink frosted tips in a giant pair of fire engine red Dickies as if he might be heading to a No Doubt gig after his gunfight.
+Though she hails from the house of Capulet you don't see Claire Danes in a transparent black feather slipdress (or, unfortunately, this rhinestone-studded "tomatoes potatoes" bodice from D&G's 1992 collection); just as you don't see baby-faced Leonardo DiCaprio with pastel pink frosted tips in a giant pair of fire engine red Dickies, as if he was heading to a No Doubt gig after his gunfight.
 Barrett instead made their clothes, "the simplest of all, very clean lines, not embellished at all."
 And to do it, she went to Prada.